About Anli Serfontein

 After working as a journalist and television producer in southern Africa during the heady late eighties and early nineties, covering States of Emergencies, township unrest, the road to independence in Namibia, Mandela's release and the multi-party talks in South Africa, she returned to Europe and settled in Germany in 1995.

-For many years she was an all-rounder covering everything from culture to sport to politics to economics in southern Africa.
+For many years she was an all-rounder covering everything from culture to sport to politics to economics and the Church-State conflict.
 In Germany, she worked as a researcher for the BBC 's Brian Hanrahan, delving into the past for many of the stories he did from Germany on the Fall of the Wall and the Second World War.
 In the last few years Anli specialised on inter-cultural, inter-religious and ecumenical issues.

 Interviewing advisors of President Mahmoud Ahmadinejad in Kazakhstan (2009)